 Self-care for the flu

-Flu symptoms typically begin one or two days after your exposure to the virus and may seem to hit you suddenly.
+Flu symptoms generally begin about one or two days after your exposure to the virus and may seem to hit you suddenly.
 Among healthy people, flu symptoms vary in severity.
 Signs and symptoms range from a sore throat and runny nose to fever, chills and muscle aches.

-Flu symptoms can make you feel awful, but if you're otherwise healthy, are younger than age 65 and you're not pregnant, take care of yourself at home rather than going to your doctor.
+Flu symptoms can make you feel awful, but if you're otherwise healthy, younger than age 65 and not pregnant, you can generally take care of yourself at home rather than going to your doctor.
 Try these remedies:

 - Drink clear fluids, such as water, broth or sports drinks.

 - Rest as needed or change some of your activities, depending on your symptoms.